 During this revelatory conversation about the coming of the Holy Ghost, Jesus laid out a description of what the role of the Spirit would be on the earth (John 16:8-11).
-Jesus didn’t mince words, He said the Holy Spirit will convict people of their sin, reveal their need for righteousness, and warn them of the coming judgement.
+Jesus didn’t mince words; He said the Holy Spirit would convict people of their sin, reveal their need for righteousness, and warn them of the coming judgment.
 Notably, conviction is one of the primary roles of the Holy Ghost.

 Conviction.
 Sin.
 Righteousness.
-Judgement.
+Judgment.
 All of these are becoming taboo topics.
-But if these topics are the primary issues the Holy Spirit was sent to address than preachers who refuse to handle them are not Spirit filled.
+But if these topics are the primary issues the Holy Spirit was sent to address, then preachers who refuse to handle them are not Spirit-filled.
 Compromising eventually places preachers in the position of actively resisting the work of the Spirit.
 Essentially, they become an enemy of God.

-As people search for “safe” spaces and Truth is viewed more and more as confrontational hate speech, preachers are placed in a precarious situation.
-The temptation is to avoid conviction and replace it with an ooey gooey, warm and fuzzy brand of non-intrusive, conversational preaching.
-Please understand, there’s rarely a need to be intentionally offensive or off putting, but God’s Word usually offends carnal sensitivities.
-Conviction isn’t comfortable but it’s irreplaceable and completely necessary.
-In fact, preaching conviction is a huge part of the prophetic job description.
+As people search for “safe” spaces, and Truth is viewed more and more as confrontational hate speech, preachers are placed in a precarious situation.
+The temptation is to avoid conviction and replace it with an ooey-gooey, warm, and fuzzy brand of non-intrusive, conversational preaching.
+Please understand, there’s rarely a need to be intentionally offensive or off-putting, but God’s Word usually offends carnal sensitivities.
+Conviction isn’t comfortable, but it’s irreplaceable and indispensable.
+Preaching conviction is a huge part of the prophetic job description.
 Prophets who never preach conviction of sin into the hearts of their flock are not prophets at all.

 “Abba is not Hebrew, the language of liturgy, but Aramaic, the language of home and everyday life… We need to be wary of the suggestion… that the correct translation of Abba is ‘Daddy.’
 Abba is the intimate word of a family circle where that obedient reverence was at the heart of the relationship, whereas Daddy is the familiar word of a family circle from which all thoughts of reverence and obedience have largely disappeared… The best English translation of Abba is simply ‘Dear Father.”

-I think Smail was attempting to strike the delicate, yet hard to achieve balance, between reverencing God and simultaneously feeling closely connected to God.
+I think Smail was attempting to strike the delicate yet hard to achieve the balance between reverencing God and simultaneously feeling closely connected to God.
 In the apostolic movement, many have over-corrected away from highly liturgical denominations (like Catholics, Methodists, and Presbyterians) whose reverence is more like a cold indifference, into a mushy “God is my best buddy” mindset.
-Not only does this endanger reverence, it breeds lots of unintended theological fallacies as well.
+Not only does this endanger reverence, but it also breeds lots of unintended theological fallacies as well.

 The household of God is built on the blood-soaked foundation of the apostles and prophets (Ephesians 2:20).
 Jesus is the chief cornerstone of that unshakable foundation.
 Next time you read through the Gospels, pay attention to how astonishingly politically incorrect Jesus was in word and deed.
 He wasn’t trying to be odd or quirky.
 It wasn’t a gimmick or a facade that Jesus put on for attention.
 He just spoke the truth even when it was unwanted.

-My brother, Nathan French, hosts an outstanding podcast called Noteworthy.
+My brother, Nathan French, hosts an outstanding podcast called Noteworthy (click that link to listen to the episode Should Christians Celebrate Holloween?).
 You can easily find it on your favorite podcasting platform.
 The latest episode is something I believe everyone should listen to with an open heart and mind.
-For your convenience, I’ve embedded the Halloween episode below.

 Count it all joy.
 That’s what it means to be like Christ.
 Why would we have it better than our Master?